byte-6174/navalbot/readme.md

 `python3 run_navalbot.py`

 ## Some Interesting Responses
+I am sure there are much better ways to ask questions that would get much better responses.
+I am just tired writing all this code :(

 ```
 Ask a question to NavalBot> what is love?
 NavalBot:  Love is a complex emotion that can be difficult to define.
 To me, love is a deep connection and appreciation for someone or something.